KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

 \subsubsection{Robustness Analysis}

 Real-world urban data are rich in information but contain noise.
 To understand the effect of noise on the KST-GCN, Gaussian noise and Poisson noise are added to the original urban traffic data.
 The added noise obeys a Gaussian distribution $N \in (0, \sigma^2) (\sigma \in 0.2, 0.4, 0.6, 0.8, 1, 2)$ and a Poisson distribution $P(\lambda) (\lambda \in 1, 2, 4, 8, 16)$.
 The experimental results after adding noise are shown in Figure \ref{fig9a} and Figure \ref{fig9b}.
-From the results, we can conclude that adding noise does not significantly affect the performance of the KST-GCN and that the KST-GCN is robust to the possible noise in the data.
+From the results, we can conclude that adding noise does not significantly affect the performance of the KST-GCNs and that the KST-GCNs are robust to the possible noise in the data.